Last updated on November 20th, 2024 at 01:09 pm

 - Zoning: Per existing code, the logistics center is a permitted use as part of a “lifestyle village” when authorized as a “conditional use.”
 A conditional use is a form of permitted use meeting certain requirements.
 Other uses, such as retail stores, restaurants, movie theaters, and more, are permitted on the remaining 50 acres of the nearly 56-acre tract.

-- Long-term Use: Comments on social media have expressed concerns about the possibility of the logistics center, designed to look like an office building, being abandoned in the future.
-Boiron USA, which established its presence in Newtown Square 30 years ago, is a stable business.
+- Long-term Use: Residents voiced concern about future abandonment of the logistics center, which is designed to look like an office building.
+Boiron USA is a stable business that established its presence in Newtown Square 30 years ago.
 As the U.S. subsidiary of a 92-year-old French company, it has been operating in Delaware County since 1983.

 Boiron’s Community and Global Activities

-Recognized as one of Newtown Township’s top “Green Business Leaders” for its efforts in sustainability, industry leadership, and raising awareness, Boiron employs 101 people locally who support other community businesses such as independent shops and restaurants.
-Approximately 15 more jobs will be created for the logistics center.
+Employing 101 people locally who support the community’s shops and restaurants, Boiron USA also supports the Newtown Square Business Association and frequently sponsors the Family Fun Festival.
+Its new logistics center will increase the township’s tax base that funds public projects.
+Most significantly, Boiron USA is recognized as a Newtown Township “Green Business Leader” for its efforts in sustainability.
 The company has planted 50 trees on Route 252 to reduce stormwater runoff; installed a community walking path around its campus; and has a robust recycling program.
 Boiron is deeply committed to environmental stewardship on a global scale with its French headquarters employing many initiatives to preserve water resources, reduce energy consumption, recycle, and harvest responsibly.

 ###